-I’m Sarah, the Chairperson of St Mary's Primary School PTA.
-I volunteer my time, along with our amazing Committee and Members, to help raise money for the children at the school.
+We are Ada and Neil, joint Chairpersons of St Mary's Primary School PTA. we volunteer our time, along with our amazing Committee and Members, to help raise money for the children at the school.

 All parents and carers at St Mary's Primary School are automatically supporters of the PTA now that your child has enrolled in the school.
 It’s your association and we are happy to help anyway we can.